CyrusRoshan/Propel/README.md

 # Wifiduino
 bindings for Arduino boards similar to those for Particle boards

-Wifiduino attempts to copy the functionality and syntax of Particle bindings such that code made for use with Wifiduino can be used on a Particle and vice versa simply by replacing all instances of Wifiduino with Particle or vice versa.
+Wifiduino attempts to copy the functionality and syntax of Particle bindings except when changing the syntax makes it easier to use.

 # Installation and Setup
   1. Clone the repo